NBISweden/workshop_omics_integration/labs/update_course.md

 as subdirectories on the site, just remember to not start your directory names with `_` (underscore) since those are special and reserved for jekyll.

-### Page formatting

-Jekyll uses fairly standard markdown format.
-Here is a quick refrence

-    This is a simple paragraph with **bold** and _italic_ text.

-    Lists:

-    * One
-    * More
-    * Bullet

-    - Hypens
-    - Work

-    1. Numbered list
-    2. More numbers
-    5. The numbers don't matter

-This is a simple paragraph with **bold** and _italic_ text.

-Lists:

-* One
-* More
-* Bullet
-- Hypens
-- Work
-- Too

-1. Numbered list
-2. More numbers
-5. The numbers don't matter

 ## Images